kelp404/NyaruDB/README.md

 ##Feature
 * More quickly than sqlite.
-NyaruDB use <a href="https://github.com/johnezang/JSONKit">JSONKit</a> to serialize/deserialize document.
+NyaruDB use <a href="https://github.com/johnezang/JSONKit">JSONKit</a> to serialize/deserialize documents.
 And use memory cache and binary tree to optimize performance.
 ```
 NoSQL with SQL: